 Ever heard of review platforms?
 We hope so!

 Trustpilot is one of them.
-Review sites like Trustpilot offer businesses review management platforms that help your business collect customer feedback about your company, your products, and your services.
-Some are completely independent and allow consumers to leave reviews on their site so other consumers can learn about their business.
+Third-party review sites like Trustpilot can help your business collect customer feedback about your company, your products, and your services.

-Other review platforms, like Trustpilot, allow businesses to automate their review collection, manage their reviews, offer widgets to display them on-site, and enable social sharing.
+They allow businesses to automate their review collection, learn from their reviews, and offer widgets to display them on-site, whilst enabling social sharing.

 Trustpilot’s SEO widgets provide optimised data to Google, helping your company's web pages display stars and ratings directly on search engines, providing insight into your company’s reputation and potentially increasing click-through rates on your search results.